hfp/libxstream/samples/ozaki/README.md

 report the device-side split (`gemm`, `h2d`, `d2h`) separately.
 With `OZAKI_CUBLAS_XPTR=1` the transfers are not on the CUDA timeline and read as zero.

+The host buffers are pinned by OpenCL rather than by CUDA, so the sample registers them with CUDA as well and reports how many of the four were accepted. `OZAKI_CUBLAS_PIN=0` leaves them unregistered, which makes the cuBLAS transfers pageable -- several times slower, and no longer comparable to the Ozaki row.

 Two properties to keep in mind when reading the numbers.
 The mode printed alongside the timing is the one that was requested: whether a